-• The Associate Dean will respond in writing within 15 days, acknowledging receipt of the appeal.
+- The Associate Dean will respond in writing within 15 days, acknowledging receipt of the appeal. - The Associate Dean will discuss the issue with the student, the instructor and the chair (program director in the case of a graduate student), seeking informal ways of resolving the disagreement. - If the student is not satisfied with the results of this attempt, and if a minimum burden of proof is met, Step 3 will be implemented.

+Step 3

-- The Associate Dean will discuss the issue with the student, the instructor and the chair (program director in the case of a graduate student), seeking informal ways of resolving the disagreement. - If the student is not satisfied with the results of this attempt, Step 3 will be implemented. - Step 3 - The Associate Dean will convene the Challenge of Grade Appeal Committee.
-The Committee consists of the Associate Dean (or his/her representative) who chairs the committee, the department chair (or program director in the case of a graduate student), two faculty members elected by the program involved, the student's advisor (or a faculty member chosen by the student). - The Committee investigates, consults with all the parties involved, and by a majority vote, decides on an appropriate action no later than 45 days after receipt by the Associate Dean of the student's written appeal.
-The decision of the Committee is final. - The Committee sends the involved parties a written response to the appeal.
+- The Associate Dean will convene the Challenge of Grade Appeal Committee.
+The Committee consists of the Associate Dean (or his/her representative) who chairs the committee, the department chair (or program director in the case of a graduate student), two faculty members elected from the respective department, the student's advisor (or a faculty member chosen by the student). - The Committee investigates, consults with all the parties involved, and by a majority vote, decides on

+- an appropriate action decision of the Committee is final. - The Committee sends the involved parties a written response to the appeal.